Mexico Drug War Fast Facts

 A 2015 Congressional Research Service report estimates at least 80,000 people have been killed due to organized crime related incidents since 2006.
 Under Peña Nieto, overall intentional homicide numbers have declined as much as 30%, according to the Mexican government.

-Mexican drug cartels take in between $19 and $29 billion annually from US drug sales.
+Mexican drug cartels take in between $19 and $29 billion annually from drug sales in the US.

 Major Cartels: